 The late ‘60s and early 70’s saw Rowan involved in a number of rock, folk and bluegrass projects, including Earth Opera, Sea Train, Muleskinner, and the Rowans, where he played alongside brothers Chris and Lorin Rowan.
 After the Rowan Brothers disbanded, Rowan, David Grisman, Jerry Garcia, Vassar Clements and John Kahn formed a bluegrass band christened Old & In the Way.
 It was during this incarnation that Rowan penned the song “Panama Red,” a subsequent hit for the New Riders of the Purple Sage and a classic ever since.

 Rowan subsequently embarked on a well-‐received solo career in the late ‘70s, releasing critically acclaimed records such as Dustbowl Children (a Woody-‐Guthrie style song cycle about the Great Depression), Yonder (a record of old-‐time country music in collaboration with ace dobro player, Jerry Douglas) and two extraordinarily fine bluegrass albums, The First Whippoorwill and Bluegrass Boy, as well as High Lonesome Cowboy, a recording of traditional and old-‐time mountain music with Don Edwards and Norman Blake.
-Rowan’s recent releases-‐ Quartet, a recording with the phenomenal Tony Rice and Legacy with the Peter Rowan Bluegrass Band, coupled with a relentless touring schedule have further endeared Peter Rowan to audiences around the world.
+Since then he has continues to record and continues with a relentless touring schedule which endears him to audiences around the world.